zoffixznet/perl6.party/post/Perl6-Fail-Release-Robots-And-Other-Goodies.md

 and running `eval $(gpg-agent --daemon --sh)`

-That did the trick with starting the agent, *but* `git tag` was now outright choking when attempting to sign, telling 'gpg: cancelled by user', even though I did naught.
+That did the trick with starting the agent, *but* `git tag` was now outright choking when attempting to sign, telling me `'gpg: cancelled by user'`, even though
+I did naught.

-After several hours of trying things and getting a helping hand from mst, I figured it out:
+After several hours of trying things and getting a helping hand from mst, the solution was nowhere in sight:

 ![](/assets/pics/release-robots/mst.png)

-After installing a program called `unbuffer`
-(`sudo apt-get install expect-dev`), reading its help page, and inserting an appropriate amount of sleeps, I ended up with these chunks of code in my release bot that seemed to do the trick when passing
+However, after installing a program called `unbuffer` (`sudo apt-get install expect-dev`), reading its help page, and inserting an appropriate amount of sleeps, I ended up with these chunks of code in my release bot that seemed to do the trick when passing